billionvectors/asimplevectors/README.md

 ## Architecture

 This project is built with Raft consensus to achieve clustering.
-It leverages components such as [atinyvectors](https://github.com/billionvectors/atinyvectors) (written in C++), hnswlib, and SQLite3 to provide high-performance vector management and clustering capabilities.
+It leverages components such as [atinyvectors](https://github.com/billionvectors/atinyvectors) (written in C++), faiss, and SQLite3 to provide high-performance vector management and clustering capabilities.

 ![Overall Architecture](docs/images/overallarchitecture.svg)